Kissing the Pink: Career

 The band formed in 1980 at the Royal College of Music, located in South Kensington, London.
 Their debut single was "Don't Hide in the Shadows", recorded with producer Martin Hannett at Strawberry Studios in Stockport.
 Hannett had previously worked with Joy Division, the Durutti Column, and John Cooper Clarke, but it was not until they dropped their first manager (celebrated in their song "Michael"), and signed a recording contract with Magnet Records that they began to get any airplay.

 They recorded their debut studio album, Naked, at AIR Studios with Colin Thurston as the main producer.
 The group had wanted Brian Eno to produce the album but Magnet thought Thurston would make a more commercial impact.
 As well as investing in a producer, Magnet paid for promotional videos to be made for the singles "Mr. Blunt" (shot at the Long Man of Wilmington) and "Watching Their Eyes".
 After these near-misses, their single "The Last Film" reached the top 20 of the UK Singles Chart, their only hit in the UK.
 Their album, Naked, reached No. 54 on the UK Albums Chart.

 Their first Billboard Hot 100 entry was "Maybe This Day", which reached No. 87 in the chart in 1983.
 In 1984, they released their second album What Noise.
 This album did not attract as much attention and distribution was not as widespread as their other albums.
 It never received a worldwide release.

-Also, although not recognizable from any official charts, the Club Mix 12 inch version of "The Big Man Restless" became a huge underground dance hit in Europe and even the US throughout the 80s.

 In 1985, following the departure of some of the members, the band shortened their name to KTP and released several singles that placed on the Hot Dance Music/Club Play chart.
 The most successful was "Certain Things Are Likely", which spent three weeks at No. 1 in 1987.
 That song also became their second Hot 100 entry when it peaked at No. 97 on the chart later that year.
 From the same album, "One Step" was the biggest selling single in Italy that year.

 In 1988, the band released the standalone single, "Stand Up (Get Down)", on a new label WEA; It would prove to be their only release on that label after it failed to chart, and they wouldn't release any more new material for five years.

 Kissing the Pink's last physically-released album, Sugarland, which was their first in seven years, was a blend of psychedelic music and dance-pop.
 Since then, the band have made an album with Ecologist called Hot Filth which took the mixing of psychedelic music with jazz and other musical forms further still.

-In 2015, Kissing The Pink released two albums digitally on Bandcamp: Digital People, and FatHome.
+In 2015, Kissing the Pink released two albums digitally on Bandcamp: Digital People, and FatHome.

 On 7 November 2025, Kissing the Pink released their seventh album Everything's For Sale through Cherry Red Records.